thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

  * *Users of the entity owner* - all users that belong to the entity owner.
 For example, users of the customer that owns the device or tenant administrators if the device is not assigned to the customer;

  * *Affected user* - The user that is affected by the notification trigger event.
-For example, the person that is assigned to investigate the alarm event;
+For example, the person that is assigned to investigate the alarm event.

 ###### Slack entities